What’s stopping you from moving your money overseas?

 This can make the process of getting your money slower and cause more work on your end.
 For example, let’s say you sell a house.
 In a country like Columbia or Mexico, you would have to submit more paperwork to get your money out.

-Generally speaking, I haven’t seen that many issues with frozen bank accounts overseas.
-What I have seen is people jumping into a situation without fully taking into account all the rules involved.
+Generally speaking, we haven’t seen that many issues with frozen bank accounts overseas.
+What we have seen is people jumping into a situation without fully taking into account all the rules involved.

 Sometimes, people just jump into something that they see advertised and they don’t think it all the way through.
 They get an email about a property in some country and just go for it.